rickslayer/pessl-task/README.md

     - Api to get payloads **`pessl.localhost:8001/api/payload`**
     - Api to get and post user data **`pessl.localhost:8001/api/user`**
-    - Place where I do the logic to process the payload and check parameters
+    - Place where I did the logic to process the payload and check parameters
     - Create an alert or not
     - Dispatch to queue